RAF Harwell: Construction and early years

-The airfield was built by John Laing & Son Ltd at the junction of three parishes in 1935.
-The bulk lay within Chilton parish; about a third was in East Hendred; and the smallest portion was in Harwell.
-The first Commanding Officer, upon being asked what the name of the new airfield should be, responded that it should be named after the parish in which his house lay – and this happened to be Harwell.
+Construction of the permanent airfield began in 1935.
+It was built by John Laing & Son Ltd at the junction of three civil parishes.
+The majority of the station lay within Chilton parish, about a third was in East Hendred and the smallest portion was in Harwell.
+According to an account of the station's history, when the first commanding officer was asked what the new airfield should be called, he chose the parish in which his official residence stood, which was Harwell.